Immunize Against the Flu. EVERY YEAR. EVERY BODY.

 Health Care Providers

-- Algorithm for Persons With a History of Egg Allergy (Scroll down to Figure 2)
+- Algorithm for Persons with a History of Egg Allergy (Figure 2)

 - Vaccine Information Statements